 No ritonavir-related teratogenicity has been observed in rats or rabbits.
 Developmental toxicity, including early resorptions, decreased body weight, ossification delays, and developmental variations such as wavy ribs and enlarged fontanelles, was observed in rats; however, these effects occurred only at maternally toxic dosages (exposure equivalent to 30% of human therapeutic exposure).
 In addition, a slight increase in cryptorchidism was also noted in rats at exposures equivalent to 22% of the human therapeutic dose.
 In rabbits, developmental toxicity (resorptions, decreased litter size, and decreased fetal weight) was observed only at maternally toxic doses (1.8 times human therapeutic exposure based on body surface area).

 Transplacental passage of ritonavir has been observed in rats with fetal tissue-to-maternal-serum ratios >1.0 at 24 hours post-dose in mid- and late-gestation fetuses.
 In a human placental perfusion model, the clearance index of ritonavir was very low, with little accumulation in the fetal compartment and no accumulation in placental tissue.2

-Human studies in pregnancy
+Human Studies in Pregnancy

-A Phase I/II safety and PK study (PACTG 354) of ritonavir (500 or 600 mg twice daily) in combination with zidovudine and lamivudine in pregnant HIV-infected women and their infants showed lower levels of ritonavir during pregnancy than postpartum.3
+A Phase I/II safety and pharmacokinetic study (PACTG 354) of ritonavir (500 or 600 mg twice daily) in combination with zidovudine and lamivudine in pregnant HIV-infected women and their infants showed lower levels of ritonavir during pregnancy than postpartum.3

 - Antiretroviral Pregnancy Registry Steering Committee.
-Antiretroviral pregnancy registry international interim report for 1 Jan 1989–31 January 2012.
-Wilmington, NC: Registry Coordinating Center; 2012.
+Antiretroviral Pregnancy Registry international interim report for 1 Jan 1989–31 July 2013.
+2013.
 Available at http://www.APRegistry.com.
+Accessed March 5, 2014.

 - Casey BM, Bawdon RE.
 Placental transfer of ritonavir with zidovudine in the ex vivo placental perfusion model.
 Am J Obstet Gynecol.
-Sep 1998;179(3 Pt 1):758-761.
+1998;179(3 Pt 1):758-761.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/9757985.

 - Mirochnick M, Dorenbaum A, Holland D, et al. Concentrations of protease inhibitors in cord blood after in utero exposure.
-Pediatr Infect Dis J. Sep 2002;21(9):835-838.
+Pediatr Infect Dis J. 2002;21(9):835-838.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/12352805.

 - Best BM, Stek AM, Mirochnick M, et al. Lopinavir tablet pharmacokinetics with an increased dose during pregnancy.
 J Acquir Immune Defic Syndr.
-Aug 2010;54(4):381-388.
+2010;54(4):381-388.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/20632458.

 - Mirochnick M, Best BM, Stek AM, et al. Atazanavir pharmacokinetics with and without tenofovir during pregnancy.
 J Acquir Immune Defic Syndr.
-Apr 15 2011;56(5):412-419.
+2011;56(5):412-419.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/21283017.